Standard Picture Frame Sizes for Photos & Artwork

 For photographers, the most common photo printing sizes are 4″ x 6″, 5″ x 7″ and 8″ x 10″.

-Depending on whether or not you want a mat border around the photo and the actual mat width, you need to choose a bigger frame for your photo.
+Your ideal photo frame size depends on whether or not you want a mat border around the photo and the actual mat width.

 Then there are custom frames for non-standard frame sizes, such as for square pictures or panoramas.